Fighting the Green

 Sirius shook his head, "I don't know.
 I couldn't tell you if I tried.
 We won't know a thing for sure until Prongs gets back here."

 Sirius' robes were in tatters, his hair untied from it's usual knot, wild and unkempt.
-Surely the two of them looked like they've been fighting in a jungle, instead of the grassy valley of Godric's Hollow.
-Lily can recall James thrusting their son into her arms, and directing her to flee.
+Surely the two of them looked like they'd been fighting in a jungle instead of the grassy valley of Godric's Hollow.
+Lily recalled James thrusting their son into her arms and directing her to flee.
 She also clearly remembered Severus darting out of the woods scaring her half to death, making sure she managed to get to Hogwarts.
-The rest of the night was a blur, her husband alive or dead, the news about Peter from an unusual source.
+The rest of the night was a blur and now she waited to hear from others the news; her husband alive or dead, what happened to Peter from an unusual source.
 She was unsure of everything now and friends that had seemed constant a few hours ago, were now cast under a veil of suspicion.

 "Lils," Sirius said, wiping the tears from her cheeks, "It's all right.
 We have Harry, it's all right."

-Sirius hugs her, and she clings to the assurance he offers her, that he'll find James and bring him home.
-Lily returns to her rooms and watches Harry in his basin as long as she can, until exhaustion wears down on her and she retires to bed.
+Sirius hugged her and she clung to the assurance he offered, that he'd find James and bring him home.
+Lily returned to her rooms and watched Harry in his cot as long as she could, until exhaustion wore down on her and she was forced to retire to bed.

-When the high afternoon sun spills across Lily's cheeks, she realized Poppy had been there and gone already.
-There are fresh sheets laying beside her and a calming draught, as well as written directions in Poppy's straight forward script to take a bath and rest before seeing Dumbledore.
-It's a sensible suggestion, and after checking on Harry, she does as she's told and comes out of the bathroom moderately refreshed.
-Her hair is still damp, and her clothes still rumpled, but she feels better than she has in days.
+When the high afternoon sun spilled across Lily's cheeks she realized Poppy had been there and gone already.
+There were fresh sheets laying beside her and a calming draught, as well as written directions in Poppy's straight forward script to take a bath and rest before seeing Dumbledore.
+They were sensible suggestions and after she checked on Harry sleeping away in his cot, she does as she's told and comes out of the bathroom moderately refreshed.
+Her hair was still damp and her clothes still rumpled, but she felt better than she had in days.

-But there standing next to the crib, is James.
+But there standing next to the crib, was James.

 "James," Lily breathed, "James!"

-At first she thought it was a dream, it couldn't possibly be true, but he turned around and rushed to embrace her.
-They laugh giddily, so joyous to have found one another.
+At first she thought it was a dream, it couldn't possibly be true.
+But he turned around and rushed to embrace her.
+They laughed giddily, so joyous to have found one another again.

-"What in the world happened," Lily asked, her hands threading through his hair, fingers touching his glasses and straightening them out, a habitual action she's never been so happy to perform.
+"What happened?"
+Lily asked as her hands threaded through his hair and her fingeres straightened his glasses, a habitual action she'd never been so happy to perform.

 "I'm all right," he said, "There was a scuffle at the Longbottom's."

-James looked a bit worse for wear, but he seemed strong and in one piece, smiling at her now.
+James looked a bit worse for wear but he seemed strong and in one piece, smiling.

 "Frank and Alice," Lily asked, "Where are they?"

-The cheerful reunion is dampened by James shaking his head.
+The cheerful reunion was dampened as James shook his head.